Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Large Grocery Shop Vs. Top-Up Grocery Shopping

-Although extensive vs. top-up grocery shopping might seem straightforward for some of you, for others, it is a new concept.
+Although extensive versus top-up grocery shopping might seem straightforward to some, for others, it is a new concept.

-Canadians (including ourselves) often get carried away no matter which shopping method one chooses.
+Canadians (including ourselves) often get carried away, regardless of the shopping method chosen.

-We have lousy grocery shopping days and admit our struggles over the years.
+We have had lousy grocery shopping days and have admitted our struggles over the years.

-It’s easy to have the answers to saving money buying groceries and another to put the strategies into practice.
+It’s easy to have the answers to saving money buying groceries, but it’s another thing to put the strategies into practice.

 It boils down to budgeting, planning, and the ability to walk away from what you didn’t plan to purchase.